zieren/wasted-youth-tracker/README.md

 ### Web Server

 The server component can be installed on a standard shared web server.
-You can also run your own server; a simple option would be a Raspberry Pi.
+You can also run your own server, e.g. a Raspberry Pi.

 1. Make sure PHP 7.3+ is supported.
 1. Create a new database on your server.
 2. Download the latest [release](https://github.com/zieren/wasted-youth-tracker/releases) and unzip it.
 3. Upload the contents of the `server/` directory to a directory on your web server.
 4. Rename the file `common/config-sample.php` to `common/config.php` and fill in the login parameters for the database created above.
 5. Set up access control e.g. via `.htaccess`.
-This may be skipped if the server is only accessible by the parents.
+This may be skipped if the server is only accessible by the parents due to some other mechanism.
-6. Chmod the `logs` directory to be writable by the PHP user.
+6. Chmod the `logs/` directory to be writable by the PHP user (e.g. `chmod a+w logs`).
 7. Visit the directory on your web server to verify that the installation was successful.
 You should see no error messages.
 8. In the web UI, click the `System` tab to add a new user for your kid (use all lower case, no spaces and no special characters).
 Verify the created user shows up in the selector at the top.

 ### Client Application

 If you are not concerned that the kid will kill the client process from the task manager, simply copy the file `client/Wasted Youth Tracker.exe` to the kid's startup directory.
-If you prefer to run the source file directly instead of the `.exe`, install [AutoHotkey](https://www.autohotkey.com/) and use `client/Wasted Youth Tracker.ahk` instead.
+If you prefer to run the source file directly instead of the `.exe`, install [AutoHotkey](https://www.autohotkey.com/) and use `client/Wasted Youth Tracker.ahk`.

 If you do need to prevent your kid from killing the process, copy the `client/Wasted Youth Tracker.exe` file to a location the kid cannot access, place a link to it in the startup directory and configure that link to run the application as administrator.
 This assumes the kid's account is *not* an administrator.
 You may also need to restrict permissions on the link to prevent the kid from deleting it.
-(Other options for starting the client on logon are the registry and the task schedule.)
+(Other options for starting the client on logon are the registry and the task scheduler.)

 Then:

 1. Copy the file `client/wasted.ini.example` to the kid's user directory (`c:\users\<username>\`) and rename it to `wasted.ini`.
 2. Fill out `wasted.ini` with the name of the user you created above, the URL of the directory on your server, and the credentials used to access that directory (if applicable).
 3. Log in to Windows with the kid's account.
-Press Ctrl-F12 to invoke the client's status display.
+Press Ctrl-F12 to invoke the client's status display (note that the first request may take several seconds if you use a slow Raspberry Pi).
 This should show a list of all current window titles.
 4. On the server, click the "Activity" tab (you may need to reload).
 You should see the applications running on the kid's machine.

 ## Configuration